 By building this reef, you create a shellfish home, because reef builing shellfish, like mussels and oysters, need other shells to settle on.
 After the reef has formed, many other reef inhabitants will follow.

-Your reef gives shellfish a place to settle, grow and eventually they will provide a home for other species like fish!
+Your tiny reef gives shellfish a place to settle, grow and eventually they will provide a home for other species like fish!

 An adult oyster filters a bathtub of water every day!

 With the BESE-tiny reefs you will contribute to restoration of shellfish reefs in your seas!
 The package contains BESE-reef paste and oyster shells, to build a tiny reef at home.
 When your reef is finished you can contact the BESE-team for outplacement.

 Outplacement of the reefs is done in areas suited for shellfish reef restoration.
 The tiny reefs will attract shellfish, like oyster larvae, to settle down and form a new reef.

 All these tiny reefs combined will form large reefs to restore the biodiversity in our seas!